Enchiridion of Epictetus: Christian adaptations

-For many centuries, the Enchiridion maintained its authority both with Pagans and Christians.
-Simplicius of Cilicia wrote a commentary upon it in the 6th century, and in the Byzantine era Christian writers wrote paraphrases of it.
+The Enchiridion was adapted three different times by Greek Christian writers.
+The oldest manuscript, Paraphrasis Christiana (Par), dates to the 10th century.
+Another manuscript, falsely ascribed to Nilus (Nil), dates to the 11th century.
+A third manuscript, Vaticanus gr.
+2231 (Vat), dates to the 14th century.
+It is not known when the original versions of these manuscripts were first made.
+These guides served as a rule and guide for monastic life.
+The most obvious changes are in the use of proper names: thus the name Socrates is sometimes changed to Paul.
+All three texts follow the Enchiridion quite closely, although the Par manuscript is more heavily modified: adding or omitting words, abridging or expanding passages, and occasionally inventing new passages.

+Transmission

 Over one hundred manuscripts of the Enchiridion survive.
 The oldest extant manuscripts of the authentic Enchiridion date from the 14th century, but the oldest Christianised ones date from the 10th and 11th centuries, perhaps indicating the Byzantine world's preference for the Christian versions.
 The Enchiridion was first translated into Latin by Niccolò Perotti in 1450, and then by Angelo Poliziano in 1479.
 The first printed edition (editio princeps) was Poliziano's Latin translation published in 1497.
 The original Greek was first published (somewhat abbreviated) with Simplicius's Commentary in 1528.
 The edition published by Johann Schweighäuser in 1798 was the major edition for the next two-hundred years.
 A critical edition was produced by Gerard Boter in 1999.